Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 Extensions and Exceptions

-You are not automatically eligible for a retake if you miss a deadline or exam without notifying your study advisor and course coordinator.
+You are not automatically eligible for a retake if you miss a deadline or exam without following the correct procedure.

 Topics